Skip to main content

 task_cache[taskId] = {"taskId": taskId, "status": "PROCESSING"}

-# Submit task to thread pool
+# Submit the task to the thread pool

 executor.submit(run_python_code, code, taskId)